UniversalDependencies/docs/_tr-overview/notes.md

   **Suggestion:** (tentative) Follow METU-Sabancı analysis, unless the resulting pronoun is a lexicalized one.

+## Features

+* With the same set of TAM markers, tense/aspect/modality changes in subordinated predicates.

+  **Suggestion:** keep the features as they are predicted for the predicates of the non-subordinate clauses (it likely that these could be adjusted automatically).

+## Notes on annotation of specific words

+* *eğer* an *şayet* signal a conditional clause, but they are redundant since they always coexist with the compulsoray mood marker on conditional clauses.
+We mark them as `SCONJ` (following TRmorph), but attach to the head of the conditional clause using the `discourse` relation.

 * The words *var* '(something) exists' and *yok* '(something) does not exist' are used for formimg "existential sentences".
 In this function, these words behave like nominal predicates.
 Although they do not function like